Aaaaaaaaaaann/creamy_korean/README.md

 GET ingrs/?name__prefix=cann
 ```

-Return ingredients that contain words with the prefix "cann" (even if such a word at the end of a name).
+Return ingredients that contain words with the prefix "cann" (even if such a word is at the end of a name).

 ```
 {